Gravitational waves from patterns of electroweak symmetry breaking: an effective perspective: Introduction

 Although the effective scalar models describe different EWSB patterns, they share the same form of the Higgs potential.
 Thus, utilizing the polynomial potential form, we could analyse how the FOPT is realized in different cases.
 To show the source of a sizable barrier for realizing the first-order EWPT, we consider the following polynomial potential form in each of three models,

 where $\phi$ is the order parameter in the effective potential, and $C_n$ are the effective couplings of $\phi^n$.
+The $\phi^2$ and $\phi^4$ term can appear in it at tree-level, on the other hand, the $\phi^6$ term comes from high dimensional operator in the model (III).
+The $\phi^3$ is the source of the first-order phase transition in the models (I) and (II), and it can be produced by the thermal loop effects.
 Let us summarize the main features and also the main results of this work on realizing the FOPT in the forementioned three models: \begin{itemize} \item For model I, there are no massive parameters, and we consider the EWPT along a flat direction in the tree-level potential to avoid invalidating the perturbative analysis, and thus the potential form with finite temperature effects are roughly given by $V_p = C_2\phi^2+C_3\phi^3+C_4\phi^4$, where all terms are one-loop level effects coming from thermal loop effects and radiative corrections. \item For model II, there are massive parameters in the Lagrangian unlike the model I. The potential of this model is still roughly given by $V_p = C_2\phi^2+C_3\phi^3+C_4\phi^4$ but the tree-level effects are now in $\phi^2$ and $\phi^4$ terms. \item For model III, the high dimensional operator shows up in the potential $V_p = C_2\phi^2+C_3\phi^3+C_4\phi^4+C_6\phi^6$, where the tree-level effects are in $\phi^2$, $\phi^4$ and $\phi^6$ terms. \end{itemize} The main contributions to $C_n\phi^n$ in each of these models are summarized in Tab. \ref{TAB111}.
 In the case of model I, not only $C_3$ term but also $C_2$ and $C_4$ terms are from loop level effects, and then the strongly first-order EWPT can be easily realized.
 On the other hand, the model II receives tree-level effects from the $C_2$ and $C_4$ terms.
 The source of barrier for the models I and II is the negative $C_3$ term from the thermal loop effects of bosons.
 The model III has the high dimensional operator $C_6$, and thus we can have a negative $C_4$ term to generate a sizable barrier.
 That is different point from models I and II.

 The outline of this paper is as follows: in section \ref{sec:EFTmodel} we introduce our effective model description, whose effective potentials are detailed in section \ref{sec:Veff}.
 The resulted GWs from the FOPT models described above are extracted in a way depicted in section \ref{sec:GWPT}.
 The FOPT predictions are summarized in section \ref{sec:results}.
 The last section \ref{sec:condis} is devoted for conclusions and discussions.
 Appendix \ref{app:app1} is for some details on the model without CSI.